 Throw together a team of the smartest, the most specialist individuals and so long as they work hard you’ve got a winning team right?
 Wrong.
 Google demonstrated with Project Aristotle that in teams exhibiting softer skills such as ’equality, generosity, curiosity toward the ideas of your teammates, empathy and emotional intelligence’ were far more likely to come up with the productive ideas.
 Teams where individuals ‘don’t always have to be the smartest people in the room’ tend to outperform the so called ‘smartest’.

 And what do these soft skills require?
 They all require time to nurture and develop.
 There’s no shortcut.
+This is probably one of the most important points in this guide to product development.

 Work that’s been done but not released is a liability not an asset